 The first step to take is a reset on all of your device’s settings.
 To do this, go to Settings > General > Reset > Reset All Settings and then enter your passcode when the prompt appears.

 The reset process could take five minutes or so and once it’s done, it will restore your settings to their factory defaults.
-Make sure you have Wi-Fi passwords handy because your phone or tablet will forget them.
-And as a reminder, this will not delete any of your files.

 Take Your Device In